cateschi/academic-kickstart/content/post/note_importance_sampling/index.md

 ### Importance sampling

-Importance sampling is an alternative and more accurate way for state estimation than mode estimation, but it can make use of the latter method.
+Importance sampling is an alternative and more accurate way for state estimation than mode estimation, but it may employ the latter method.
 Below I explain how it works.